mykolaharmash/blog-src/articles/process-exit-status/process-exit-status.md

 <article-image src="{{ articleUrl }}/now-i-see.png" alt="Showing exist code after command output"></article-image>

-If you are using some popular theme for <a href="https://github.com/Bash-it/bash-it">Bash-it</a> you probably have this solved already.
-If not, you're going to need <code class="inline-code-block">PROMPT_COMMAND</code> environment variable.
+If you are using some popular theme for [Bash-it](https://github.com/Bash-it/bash-it) you probably have this solved already.
+If not, you're going to need `PROMPT_COMMAND` environment variable.

 ## How To

-Add new function to your <inline-code>.bash_profile</inline-code>
+Add new function to your `.bash_profile`

 <code-block lang="bash">
 show_exit_code() {
     local ex=$?

     if [ $ex -ne 0 ]
     then
         echo -e "\\033[0;31m$ex\\033[0m"